containers/fetchit/docs/methods.rst

 A SSH key can also be used for the cloning of a repository.
 An example of using an SSH key is shown below.

+NOTE: The key must be defined within your git provider to be able to be used for pulling.

 .. code-block:: bash

    mkdir -p ~/.fetchit/.ssh
+   cp -rp ~/.ssh/id_rsa ~/.fetchit/.ssh/id_rsa
    chmod 0600 -R ~/.fetchit/.ssh
    ssh-keyscan -t ecdsa github.com >> ~/.fetchit/.ssh/known_hosts
    ssh-keyscan -t rsa github.com > ~/.fetchit/.ssh/known_hosts